spiral/docs/grpc/golang.md

 $ go run main.go serve -v -d
 ```

-> Read [here](/grpc/streaming.md) how to implement streaming and batch processing using hybrid PHP/Go approach.
+> Read [here](/grpc/streaming.md) how to implement streaming and batch processing using a hybrid PHP/Go approach.